Search MENU

 When do I need to register the birth of my child and name my child by?

-Even after the birth certificate is issued, the parents/guardians can add/drop or change the names that appear on the birth certificate up until the child turns two.
+Once a child’s birth has been registered, BDM will issue a birth certificate with the child’s full name.
+This is the child’s official name.
+Even after the birth certificate is issued, the parents/guardians can add, drop, or change the names that appear on the birth certificate until the child turns two.

 Can I give my child any name or change my name to anything?

-If your chosen name isn’t allowed, you may appeal the decision in the Family Court.
-You might like to get advice from a lawyer beforehand, as an appeal takes time, costs you money, and may not necessary be successful.
+Some names which have been rejected in the past include Prince, Judge, Christ, and 4real.
+If a person’s chosen name is not allowed, they can appeal the decision in the Family Court.
+If you are considering doing this, you might like to get advice from a lawyer first, because an appeal takes time, costs lots of money, and might not succeed.

 Can I be called something different to my official name?